 A manual penalty is applied by a member of the Google team and is usually done in response to something major, such as a site-wide issue or something that impacts the majority of pages on your site.

-While this does not actually change anything about the penalty itself, you often get specific warnings about what the problem is, along with a list of corrections that you can use to fix the issue.
+While this does not actually change anything regarding the penalty itself, you often get detailed warnings regarding what the problem is, along with a list of corrections that you can use to fix the issue.

 Once corrected, you can send a reconsideration request to Google.
 This will prompt them to take another look at your site, with them usually removing the penalty if all of the stated issues are fixed.